-Although users reported problems with Sound Blaster audio driver, you can try this solution even if you don’t have use Sound Blaster audio.
+Although users reported problems with Sound Blaster audio driver, you can try this solution even if you don’t have to use Sound Blaster audio.

-Solution 5 – Clean your PC and reseat your RAM modules
+10. Clean your PC and reseat your RAM modules

-Solution 6 – Check for hardware problems
+11. Check for hardware problems

-As previously mentioned, BSoD errors are commonly caused by a faulty RAM, so it’s always a good idea to test if your RAM is working properly.
+As previously mentioned, BSoD errors are commonly caused by faulty RAM, so it’s always a good idea to test if your RAM is working properly.

-Create a bootable USB or CD with MemTest on it, and boot your PC from that USB flash drive or CD.
-Start MemTest and let it test your RAM for couple of hours.
+Create a bootable USB or CD with MemTest, and boot your PC from that USB flash drive or CD.
+Start MemTest and let it test your RAM for a couple of hours.